mkajigaya/secure-login-form/Test Deliverables/test-plan-outline.md

 Accessibility
 - The page can be navigated using the keyboard

-### Device
+### Device:

 - Windows laptop was used for this tesing project

 ## **Testing Approach**
-- The prject involved manual explore testing of the login feature.
+- The project involved manual explore testing of the login feature.
 - The Testing types included Functional, UI, crossbrowser, zoom, and accessibility testing.
 - A windows laptop (Home 11) was used as a testing device, and the feature was tested across Chrome and Firefox browsers.
 - A positive test scenario was automated using Playwright and TypeScript.